 Press Enter to continue;

-You will be given the license agreement to read; scroll down to the end and when you are done, type “yes” and then press Enter to continue.
+Now you will be given the license agreement to read, scroll down to the end and when you are done and type “yes”.
+Then press Enter to continue.
 Next, you will be greeted with the option to specify where would you like Anaconda to be installed into; The default option is fine.
 Press Enter to continue;

-Now the installer will begin installing Anaconda and when it is done press Enter to finalize the installation; Restart the terminal window to be able to launch Anaconda.
+The installer will begin installing Anaconda for you.
+After it is done you can press Enter to finalize the installation; Restart the terminal window to be able to launch Anaconda.
 Once the terminal has restarted you will be able to launch the Anaconda Graphical User Interface by typing “anaconda-navigator” into the terminal.

 There is a much easier way to launch the Anaconda Navigator, and that is by creating a shortcut for it; you can do so by create a .desktop file.
 Enter the following into the terminal;